Ground-Collective/.github/profile/README.md

-## Wavelet Space
+## WaveletSpace

+**We simulate and visualize complex systems.**

-We are experts in digital data/signal processing, visualisations, simulations, and custom software/hardware development.
+We are collective of experts in processing, simulation and visualization of complex systems.
+We develop node/code platform for workflow automation and maintanance.